HarperDB/documentation/docs/technical-details/reference/components/configuration.md

 # Component Configuration

+> For information on the distinction between applications and extensions, refer to beginning of the [Applications](../../../developers/applications) documentation section.

 Harper components are configured with a `config.yaml` file located in the root of the component module directory.
-This file is how a component configures other components it depends on.
+This file is how an components configures other components it depends on.
 Each entry in the file starts with a component name, and then configuration values are indented below it.

 ```yaml
 name: